Compare · Property-data alternative

 Roofbird vs BatchLeads: a roofer's honest comparison.

 BatchLeads is a property-data powerhouse: filter 150M+ records by equity, ownership, and distress, then skip-trace and blast the list.
 The catch for roofers is that no database column says 'this roof took 1.5-inch hail in June.'
-Roofbird generates that column — AI vision reads every roof from satellite — and then does the skip-trace step with DNC scrubbing built in.
+Roofbird generates that column — AI vision reads every roof from satellite AND ground-level Street View — and then does the skip-trace step with DNC scrubbing built in.

 The difference that matters